revou-fsse-feb25/final-project-fe-agusadico/README.md

 3. **Environment Variables**: Update environment configurations when API changes occur
 4. **Testing**: Test integration points thoroughly after updates to either system
 5. **Deployment**: Deploy backend changes before or simultaneously with frontend updates

+## Dark Mode
+The application supports dark mode with a custom theme.
+Users can toggle between light and dark modes using the theme switcher in the navigation bar.

+## Receipt Generation
+Users can generate PDF receipts for their orders.
+The receipt includes order details, total amount, and payment method.

+## Contact Us Form
+The contact us form allows customers to send messages directly to the restaurant.
+Form submissions are handled securely and stored in the database.

+## Admin Features
+- **Product Management**: Add, edit, and delete menu items
+- **Order Management**: View and manage customer orders
+- **Customer Management**: View and manage customer information
+- **Reporting**: Generate reports on orders and customer activity
+- **Manual Booking**: Manage table bookings manually through the admin dashboard
+- **User Management**: Manage user accounts and permissions